|Swan Mountain Road

-Shady and cool in the summer.
-Good traverse wall with a number of individual boulders and a couple of short/easy sport routes.
-Great for playing "add on" or just building endurance through the traverse.
-Great place to just hang out and do some moderate level bouldering (V0-V5).
+This wall is shady and cool in the summer.
+It is a good traverse wall with a number of individual boulders and a couple of short/easy sport routes.
+It is great for playing "add on" or just building endurance through the traverse.
+It is a great place to just hang out and do some moderate level bouldering (V0-V5).

 From Dillon: Follow US Highway 6 towards Keystone, turning right onto Swan Mountain Road at Summit Cove.
 Follow Swan Mountain Road for 2.0 miles to the Prospector/Windy Point Campground entrance.
 Park just before the gate.

 From Breckenridge: Travel North on CO Highway 9 to Farmer's Korner and take a right at the intersection with Swan Mountain Road.
 Follow the road up and past Sapphire Point, and turn left into the Prospector/Windy Point Campground entrance after 2.8 miles.

 From the parking lot, take obvious trail.
 Traverse Wall will come into view with in 5-8 minutes of walking, the rest of the boulders can be found by exploring the area.

 The boulders are where Road Number 95 is shown.